Skip to main content

 Showing posts from 2011

 Foothill Square, once a vibrant shopping mall in Oakland, was a product of its time, opening in 1962 with a bold design by Welton Becket & Associates and landscaping by Lawrence Halprin & Associates.
 Located between MacArthur and Foothill Boulevard, the mall had a pedestrian-focused layout, featuring a central walkway—an innovative idea for the era.
+Newspaper artist’s rendering of Foothill Square as construction began in 1961—showing a sleek, modernist pedestrian plaza surrounded by greenery and anchored by local favorites like Lucky and Thrifty.
 Built by the Draper Company, Foothill Square was anchored by community staples like Lucky Stores, Thrifty Drug Store, and an S.S.
 Kresge Co. five-and-dime, not the department stores seen in larger malls.
 The center became a gathering point for locals, reflecting a time when free parking was king.
-In fact, to mark the beginning of construction in 1961, a ceremonial "burying of a parking meter" symbolized the mall’s commitment to customer convenience.
-Jerome C. Draper, Jr. (left) holding a shovel behind a casket with a parking meter.
-The mall's design was ahead of its time, combining modernist architecture with lush ...
+In fact, to mark the beginning of construction in 1961, a ceremonial "burying of a parking meter" symbolized the mall’s commitment ...

-Bay Fair Mall (or Bayfair), originally Bay Fair Shopping Center, opened between 1957 and 1959.
+Bayfair Center, originally Bay Fair Shopping Center, opened in phases between 1957 and 1959.
 The late 50s saw an explosion of growth in suburbs, and department stores were eager to follow suit.
 It was a joint venture of Macy's and the Capital Company.
 The opening act (aka, before I was born) Bay Fair Shopping Center opened in carefully choreographed phases—first with Macy’s in 1957, and then a two-level retail wonderland designed by the ever-futuristic Victor Gruen & Associates.
 The parking lot flowed right into two different levels.
-Genius!
 One side called the Mall Level, the other the Terrace Level, depending on where your dad could find a parking spot.
-Phase II building, which contained 22 inline shops.
-By 1959, they had thrown in two sleek pads of stores right in front of Macy’s, turning the place into a full-fledged open-air mall.
-And not just any mall—the first dual-level center in the West.
-That meant if you were a kid with a skateboard (don’t judge), it was you...
+A bold new era in suburban shopping—Bay Fair and Macy’s debut in this 1957 grand opening ad, promising modern convenience and architectural flair to San Leandro shoppers.
+Phase Two begins: A 1957 article heralds the opening of Bay Fair’s sleek new two-story addition, adding 22 stores and elevating the center into a full-scale reta...

 Liberty House of Hawaii—yes, that Liberty House—had a brief, glittery moment in California between 1971 and 1987, all under the ambitious umbrella of the Hawaii-based Amfac corporation.
 But ask anyone who remembers, and they’ll probably bring up the same thing first: those glass elevators.
 Not just any elevators, mind you—these had mannequins riding up and down inside them, frozen in time like fashionable ghosts, floating through the atriums like it was totally normal to shop for blouses while being watched by a life-size plastic person in heels.
-Inside the Eastridge store.
+Liberty House’s iconic glass elevators at Eastridge Mall in San Jose featured mannequins riding in endless loops—elegant, eerie, and unforgettable.
 For me, it was the Snoopy Shop.
 Tucked inside the Liberty House in Dublin was the stuff of childhood dreams.
 All I wanted was to convince my mom to buy a tiny outfit for my Snoopy doll—a corduroy jacket, a tennis sweater, anything with that pink-and-gold Liberty House price tag.
-It wasn’t about the brand.
-It was about Snoopy, and the soft, luxurious hope that maybe today was the day I'd walk out with something...
+It wasn’t about t...